FilipePacheco73/Bellum-Astrum/README.md

 ## ✨ Features

 - 🕹️ CRUD for users and ships
-- ⚔️ Battle system with ship activation
+- ⚔️ Advanced battle system with rank-based bonuses and NPC mechanics
 - 🛒 Ship market (buy/sell)
 - 🛠️ Shipyard system with repair and cooldown
 - 🌱 Data seeding endpoints